Muhammad-Haseeb-Ali/bxtrack_task/documentation.md

     Roles: super_admin, admin, user, guest
     Permissions:
         super_admin:
-            can:  read, add, update, remove the profiles of admins users
+            can:  read, add, update, remove the profiles of admins and users
         admin:
             can: read, add, update, remove the users profiles
             can: read admin profiles
+        user:
+            can: create, read, update and remove profile
         guest:
             can: only check open routes like health check or static files

+I setuped roles' permissions on endpoint basis, we can handle permissions on multiple action types on single endpoint as well.
+See permissions code in config/db.js

 APIs: